ghgltggamers/GDCalculator/README.md

 ## app_icon.png
 This is the application icon file which sets the default application icon for godot engine and exportings.

+## LICENSE
+This file is simply the license file which contains the MIT License with it.

 ---------------------------------------I hope this was a decent Readme file which can tell most of the things about project----------------------------